 Our solution is a minimally invasive side path: a checkpoint-compatible gated cross-attention (GTCA) branch that lets token states read cached constituency chunk memory while leaving the backbone architecture untouched.
 The gate learns when to trust the structural signal, turning the structure into a regulated update rather than a hard constraint.
 We further restrict interference with token update masking and a three-stage training schedule.

-Evaluation covers multiple-choice QA (MCQA) benchmarks (CLOTH \citep{xie-2018-large28}, MMLU \citep{hendrycks-2021-measuringmassivemultitasklanguage27}), syntactic benchmarks (BLiMP \citep{warstadt-2020-blimp-benchmark16}, CoLA \cite{cola} from GLUE \citep{wang-etal-2018-glue}) and common sense reasoning tasks (HellaSwag \citep{zellers-etal-2019-hellaswag}, WinoGrande \citep{WinoGrande}).
+Evaluation covers multiple-choice QA (MCQA) benchmarks, including CLOTH \citep{xie-2018-large28} and MMLU \citep{hendrycks-2021-measuringmassivemultitasklanguage27}, syntactic benchmarks, including BLiMP \citep{warstadt-2020-blimp-benchmark16} and CoLA \cite{cola} from GLUE \citep{wang-etal-2018-glue}, and commonsense reasoning tasks, including HellaSwag \citep{zellers-etal-2019-hellaswag} and WinoGrande \citep{WinoGrande}.
 GTCA consistently improves syntax-focused results while maintaining MCQA accuracy and overall capability across different backbones.
 Layer-wise probe of Unlabeled Undirected Attachment Score (UUAS) further connects these gains to a more syntax-consistent internal structure \citep{hewitt-2019-structural7,muller-2022-spectral13,limisiewicz-2021-introducingorthogonalconstraintstructural11}.
 Specifically, GTCA increases the accuracy of BLiMP from 78.58 to 83.12 in Qwen-2.5-7B and from 79.95 to 84.61 in Llama-3-8B, despite leaving the backbone architecture unchanged.

 Our major contributions are as follows.